 Do you have enough life insurance for your stage in life?

-Purchasing life insurance can be a daunting proposition – besides the obvious reminder of your own mortality, the cost involved, and features and options to choose from, can be overwhelming.
+Purchasing life insurance can be a daunting undertaking – besides the obvious reminder of your own mortality, the cost involved, and features and options to choose from, can be overwhelming.

 Below is a list of life stages.
 Compare where you are – and where you’re going – with the needs detailed with each stage.
 If you haven’t considered if your insurance meets your needs lately, this may serve as a helpful reminder of the expenses your loved ones may use your life insurance benefit for.

-Single without children – You may need life insurance to help pay off any outstanding debt you may have, such as credit cards, student loans, or car loans, as well as money to pay for your funeral costs.
+You may need life insurance to help cover any outstanding debts, such as credit cards, student loans, or car loans.
+Additionally, life insurance can provide funds to cover your funeral expenses.

-Divorced or remarried – Some divorce settlements require that a specific amount of life insurance coverage be maintained for a former spouse.
+Some divorce settlements require that a specific amount of life insurance coverage be maintained for a former spouse.
 That amount could be higher if dependent children are involved.
-Should you remarry, you should also consider an insurance amount that would meet your current spouse’s needs, as well.
-The amount of coverage increases if you had children from your first marriage as well as from a second marriage.
+If you remarry, you should also consider an insurance amount that would meet your current spouse’s needs.
+The amount of coverage increases if you had children from your first marriage and second marriages.

 ________________________________________________________________________________________